exercism/elixir-test-runner/how-this-works.md

 - A `Dockerfile` which builds an image and provides an entrypoint to the test runner
 - An elixir module which, when compiled, can be injected as a dependency into a solution submitted as a standard mix-style project
-- A small elixir-based application compiled into an escript which performs a small tranformation of the supplied test file
+- A small elixir-based application compiled into an escript which performs a small transformation of the supplied test file
-- A bash script which coordinates the acitivities of the escript, test-suite run, and result output.
+- A bash script which coordinates the activities of the escript, test-suite run, and result output.

 ## Dockerfile